PhD Candidate, Graduate School of North American Studies

 Helen's research interests include the intersection of the histories of citizenship and incarceration in the United States and the limits of consumption-as-citizenship in American society.
-She is currently researching the historical relationship between civil rights and automotivity within the intersecting arenas of consumer capitalism, the American legal system, and race relations.
-In her dissertation project entitled “Joyriding across the Color Line: Automotivity and Citizenship in the United States, 1895-1939,” she explores the unique circumstances faced by Black Americans in the twentieth-century American pursuit of freedom through driving.
+In her dissertation project, entitled “Joyriding across the Color Line: Automotivity and Citizenship in the United States, 1895-1939,” she explores the unique circumstances faced by Black Americans in the twentieth-century American pursuit of freedom through driving.

 Invited Lectures and Public Panels

 "Diversity Roundtable Initiatives."
 Panelist at "(out)Rage in America (and elsewhere)--Structural Racism, Resistance, and Responsibilities: The situation in the US and Germany" Townhall Meeting, Humboldt-Universität zu Berlin, June 24, 2020.

 "Chauffeur Blues and Joy in Cars: Navigating the Emotional Terrain of Early American Automotivity."
 Lecture prepared for the Historisches Institut: Nordamerikanische Geschichte department colloquium, Universität Köln, May 14, 2019.